Football is back in Happy Valley. The coronavirus never left.

 To discourage fans from gathering, the Big Ten will play in empty stadiums.
 Penn State even banned tailgating.
 Before students returned for in-person classes, the school required them to pledge to wear face coverings and avoid crowds.
 State College has instituted ordinances that require masks in public places and prohibit gatherings of more than 10 people.

 But Barron realizes where he is and who he’s dealing with.
-Penn State is the most populous part of Centre Country, among the state’s most politically divided communities.
+Penn State is the most populous part of Centre County and among the state’s most politically divided communities.
 The Borough of State College has issued more than 70 citations to individuals who refuse to wear masks, and a local Wendy’s was temporarily shut down for repeatedly violating the mask ordinance.
 Arguments between business owners and customers, locals say, have become increasingly common.

 Days after classes resumed, students gathered outside a freshman dorm to chant and dance.
 A fraternity threw a party.
-Recently a cluster of young men gathered at a house in College Heights, with a sign in the yard — “You honk, we drink” — with a flag declaring it “RONA SEASON.”
+Recently, a cluster of young men gathered at a house in College Heights, with a sign in the yard — “You honk, we drink” — with a flag declaring it “RONA SEASON.”

 “You’re talking about 18- to 24-year-olds,” says Barron, sitting on the veranda of Schreyer House, the university president’s palatial residence.